 He looked down at his friend, this woman he loved so much.
 She was hurting.
 He could help.
 It wasn't even a question.
 He took her hand in his and nodded.

 Without a word, she led him into the bedroom.

 "These are all the logs, Paul."
 Janeway said as she finished typing in the access codes.
 "There are some additional logs I've appended.
 Tuvok's, Chakotay's, Torres'."
 She punched in one more number.
 "This is something Neelix made for us.
 A guide to the cultures that we came across and a lot of information on those we didn't but that he had interacted with before he came aboard.
 He really was an amazing asset."

 She grinned.
 "Him, yes.
 Leola root, no."

 "I'll take your word for it."
 He was happy at the ease he felt with her.
-He had been afraid that their night together would lead to awkwardness between them.
-But if anything she seemed more comfortable with him.
+He'd been afraid that their night together would lead to awkwardness between them.
+But if anything, she seemed more comfortable with him.
 It had been a strange night.
 She had been alternately morose and amorous.
 Sometimes cuddled in his arms crying over names and references he didn't yet understand.
 Other times rubbing against him in total abandon.

 She seemed to read his thoughts.
 "I hope you don't regret what happened?"